cisanford/csanford-cloud/content/profile/_index.md

 - Computers always and exclusively do what they are told
 - People are not computers

+> *Any exception to the above indicates the subject is malfunctioning.*

 I have experience helping optimize around both of those concepts.

+---

 ## Professional Background